Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data for the periods from November 2013 through May 2020 reveals notable trends across sales, shareholders’ equity, and equity turnover ratios.
+The financial data reveals distinct trends in sales, shareholders’ equity, and equity turnover ratios over the observed periods.

 Equity Turnover Ratio